-Standish Voice has used public events - notably the 50th anniversary celebration of Standish Library, Standish Dog Show and the 2016 Standish Christmas Market - to publicise the work of SV and the Neighbourhood Plan and ask for feedback, both written and verbal, which was forthcoming.
+Standish Voice has used public events - notably the 50th anniversary celebration of Standish Library, Standish Dog Show and Standish Christmas Market in 2016 and 2017, to publicise the work of Standish Voice and the Neighbourhood Plan and ask for feedback, both written and verbal, which was forthcoming.

-Standish Voice has used the local media to publicise the work of Standish Voice and the Neighbourhood Plan, and its various consultations, with articles appearing in the Wigan Observer and the Wigan Evening Post and on their website, Wigan Today.
+Standish Voice has used the local media to publicise the work of Standish Voice and the Neighbourhood Plan, and its various consultations, with articles appearing in the Wigan Observer and the Wigan Evening, on their website, Wigan Today and also in Local Life magazine.